Join Here | Log In

 Related article: Fatigue: Genetics and Causes

-Anecdotally, thiamine supplementation in the form of benfotiamine is thought by some to help with long covid symptoms.
+Anecdotally, thiamine supplementation in the form of benfotiamine helps some people with long covid symptoms.

 Let’s take a look at the research on this topic:

-- In patients with severe COVID-19, Wernicke encephalopathy (due to lack of thiamine) is frequent.[ref]
+• In patients with severe COVID-19, Wernicke encephalopathy (due to a lack of thiamine) is frequent.[ref]
 Thiamine supplementation in the hospital significantly decreases mortality in severe COVID-19 patients.[ref]

 Thiamine Genotype Report: